Flipkart Interview | Set 11

-This denotes that A is direct boss of B, who is direct boss of C. Here A is also (indirect) boss of C. It is guaranteed that there is no cycles in this relationship.
+This denotes that A is the direct boss of B, who is the direct boss of C. Here A is also the (indirect) boss of C. It is guaranteed that there is no cycles in this relationship.

 That is there exists no pair of employees, X and Y, such that X is boss of Y and Y is also boss of X.

-The salary of an employee can be calculated on the basis of following rules:
+The salary of an employee can be calculated on the basis of the following rules:

-- each element of the array has same number of characters.
+- each element of the array has the same number of characters.

-- Test cases are designed such that answers will always lie within the range of signed 32bit int.
+- Test cases are designed such that answers will always lie within the range of a signed 32-bit int.

 “Now some of them have even learnt mathematics and are trying their best to re-create human machines from ruins.
 They have asked me to help them start a power generator, or else they’ll have no reason to keep me alive.”